-- If you remain asymptomatic, you can end your isolation 10 days after you had your positive test
+- If you remain asymptomatic, you can end your isolation 10 days after your positive test

-- If you develop symptoms at any point, your isolation period restarts on the day you developed symptoms and you should follow the above guidelines for symptomatic individuals
+- If you develop symptoms at any point, you need to restart your 10-day isolation and follow the guidelines for symptomatic individuals

 If someone is ill or told to isolate themselves, the first step is to move them away from the other members of your household.
 A spare bedroom with an attached bathroom is the best option, but if this is not a possibility, any bedroom will work.
 During isolation, the isolated individual should not be permitted to leave their room and no one else should enter their room.

 You may find the following items helpful if someone in your home is in isolation:

 - Hand sanitizer

 - Feminine hygiene products (if needed)

 Designate one family member to care for the sick person.
 Anybody entering or leaving the sick person’s room should wear a mask.